Oven Thermometers

 What we liked about it

-• Is accurate withing 1.8-degrees Fahrenheit.
+• Is accurate within 1.8-degrees Fahrenheit.

 • Probe can withstand temperatures up to 716-degrees Fahrenheit.